GMC-Alchemy/Equations-for-Energetic-Materials/README.md

 - Support for multiple empirical models including Kamlet-Jacobs, Pepekin-Lebedev, and Smirnov-Smirnov equations.

 ## Usage
+- Download both the .py and .json files.
-Run the script with: python EnergMatEquations.py
+- Run the script with: python EnergMatEquations.py

-Choose an equation and the variable you want to calculate.
+- Choose an equation and the variable you want to calculate.

-Click **Calculate** to see the results.
+- Click **Calculate** to see the results.

 ---